Freeport Public Schools

 Freeport Public Schools (FPS) is a public school district on Long Island, serving the community of Freeport, New York.

+As of the 2023–24 school year, the district, comprising eight schools, had an enrollment of 6,343 students and 527.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.

 History

 Freeport's public education system dates from circa 1820; by 1853, the system had over 200 students.
 In 1890 it became a Union Free School District and in 1892, when the Village of Freeport was incorporated, there were 528 students.
 The next year the wooden schoolhouse (the village's second) burned, and was replaced by their first brick schoolhouse; that building at the corner of Pine and Grove Streets opened March 9, 1894.
 1894 also saw the system's first kindergarten, but an 1895 count shows enrollment down to 445.

 Freeport High School was founded as part of the system in 1899 and graduated its first class in 1901.
 The class of 1905 adopted the school colors, red and white.
-In 1907, a second school building was built at the corner of Ocean and Seaman Avenues, and the Archer street school, still a K-4 school in the 2020s opened in 1909, followed by the Columbus Avenue School in 1915.
+In 1907, a second school building was built at the corner of Ocean and Seaman Avenues, and Archer Street School, still a K-4 school in the 2020s opened in 1909, followed by the Columbus Avenue School in 1915.

 1918 saw school district's first female board member, Agnes Earon, and the advent of vocational education, with a night school teaching boatbuilding.
 Three years later, another innovation was Saturday "continuation classes" for 14- and 15-year-olds who were already in the workforce.

 A new high school was constructed immediately east of the old one in 1922–1925.
 1925 was also the beginning of John W. Dodd's tenure as superintendent of Freeport schools; he would serve in that office until 1961.
 Another longstanding figure in the school system was Leo F. Giblyn, a World War I veteran who served on the Board of Education from July 1, 1932, until his death on December 19, 1960; from July 1, 1940, onward he was board president.
 In 1962, an elementary school was named in his honor.

 A 1928 directory of the school system shows a five-member Board of Education with three distinct committees, meeting twice a month.
 Adele Miller is listed both as clerk to the Board and secretary to Superintendent Dodd.
 There is an attendance officer, a medical inspector, a school nurse, and a building superintendent.
 Thirteen individuals, the majority female, are identified as "supervisors and special teachers," supervising areas ranging from the arts to sewing to sheet metal work.

 The following schools are shown at that date: a high school with 41 teachers, including Caroline G. Atkinson, an English teacher who, after her death in 1949, would have an elementary school named after her; Grove Street School; Seaman Avenue School (the old Public School No. 2, also known as Washington School); Archer Street School(originally Lincoln School); and Columbus Avenue School.